finiam/next-prisma-starter/README.md

 ## Environment

-This project start requires two environment variables to work. `DATABASE_URL` and `SECRET_KEY`
+This project start requires two environment variables to work. `DATABASE_URL` and `JWT_TOKEN_KEY`

 `DATABASE_URL` should be a URL postgres database, either local or not.
-`SECRET_KEY` is the encryption key used by `bcrypt` for user's passwords.
+`JWT_TOKEN_KEY` is the encryption key used by `bcrypt` for user's passwords.

 ## Deploy

 This project is ready for deployment on Heroku.
 Just create a Heroku project and point it to your git repo.
-Only requirement is setting the `SECRET_KEY` environment variable.
+Only requirement is setting the `JWT_TOKEN_KEY` environment variable.
 If you add the Postgresql addon that will take care of the `DATABASE_URL`

 You can also deploy it on Vercel, as long you setup your Postgresql database somewhere else.
 I recommend Heroku for now as the round trip times from Vercel to a regular SQL database are a bit big.
 Also connection management is a issue right now.
 Stateless functions don't deal well it that.
 If you want to use Vercel, I'd recommend swaping out Prisma+SQL with FaunaDB for example.